zemogle/darkmattersheep-hugo/content/blog/lichfield-and-the-f-in-darke.md

 +++

-<p>Last weekend I spent a weekend camped out in Lichfield Cathedral, and I don't mean sleeping in the cathedral.
+Last weekend I spent a weekend camped out in Lichfield Cathedral, and I don't mean sleeping in the cathedral.
 I was part of a reunion choir, the St Teilo's singers.
-We've sung together for the past 15 years, taking our name from the church we were originally based at, St Andrew and St Teilo's, closely associated with the Cardiff University Anglican Chaplaincy.<!--more--></p>
+We've sung together for the past 15 years, taking our name from the church we were originally based at, St Andrew and St Teilo's, closely associated with the Cardiff University Anglican Chaplaincy.

-<p>[simage=23,200,n,left,]I've written before about <a href="/2010/01/the-philosophy-of-singing/">my feelings on choral singing</a>, but this weekend reminded my of how different it is almost any other sort of choir I've been in and how much I love it.</p>
+I've written before about [my feelings on choral singing](http://darkmattersheep.uk/blog/the-philosophy-of-singing/), but this weekend reminded my of how different it is almost any other sort of choir I've been in and how much I love it.

 <p>The members of St Teilo's singers are spread out around the country, so we only rehearse at the start of the weekend.
 During the course of the weekend we sing for 3 services at a cathedral, drink rather a lot by way of celebration, and have a jolly time.
 Saturday Evensong, Sunday Eucharist, Sunday Evensong.
 Its actually rather a lot of music, similar to doing 3 x 20 minute concerts from scratch.</p>